 When it comes to baking, I can’t say enough about the importance of having a high-quality, heavy-duty aluminum baking sheet.
 Have you ever stuck a cookie tray in the oven and then heard it pop?
 Or looked in the oven and seen the tray looking all wonky and bent out of shape?
 That’s an indication of a lighter-duty baking sheet.
 A heavy-duty aluminum baking sheet won’t pop and warp, and it will transmit heat more evenly to bake better treats!
-I use and love this heavy duty baking sheet topped with a Silpat mat for virtually every baking project.
+I use and love the Cook’s illustrated recommended baking sheet topped with a Silpat mat for virtually every baking project.

 - 1 cup flour